Will interpretation and retaining an estate lawyer

 Charles Ticker can also represent beneficiaries in will interpretation disputes.
 If a beneficiary has an issue with will interpretation, he or she will have to present alternative interpretations of the provisions in question to the Court.
 In this case Charles Ticker would advocate for an interpretation that favors the beneficiary.

 Charles is also a qualified mediator.
 This serves executors and beneficiaries in will interpretation disputes particularly well in jurisdictions where mediation is mandatory such as Toronto, Ottawa, and the County of Essex.
-Mr. Charles Ticker has been a lawyer for over 35 years and restricts his practice to estate litigation, estate administration and mediation of estate disputes.
+He has been a lawyer for over 38 years and restricts his practice to estate litigation, estate administration and mediation of estate disputes.